-As an administrator of your Peakon account you can activate True Benchmark by clicking on the "Configure" option in the left menu followed by "Data settings" and then selecting the "Benchmark" tab.
+As an administrator of your Peakon account you can activate True Benchmark by clicking on the "Administration" option in the left menu followed by "Data settings" and then selecting the "Benchmark" tab.

 Select the attributes you would like to include in your True Benchmark calculation.

 Select the industry benchmark:

 - Automatic: this means that Peakon will automatically benchmark your organisation against the respective sector you have chosen in the account settings (Administration > Account)